KlaytonHutchins/klaytonhutchins.github.io/notes/rest/IntroToREST/introToREST.md

+---
+layout: default
+title: What is REST
+---

 ## What is REST

 A RESTful web service allows a client to retrieve and manage _resources_ stored on a server.